 Once you’ve created and are maintaining your business blog, it’s important that you market it to your audience.
 While the most common way of doing this is through social media, it’s in your best interest to diversify your marketing efforts.

 Social media is an excellent place to start, and has more than likely been a significant contributor to the visitors you’ve had thus far.
 However, in a saturated online world, you may not always get through the every customer using that method.
 Everyone’s inboxes and media feeds are over-flowing with another marketing pitch or new blog post.

-- Add value – First you need to express how the blog adds value to clients, partners and customers.
+First, you need to express how the blog adds value to clients, partners and customers.
 To do this, be sure to have an easy to reach link on your phone.
 If you can bring the site up on your smart phone, and give the person a quick walk through, they will better connect with the site.
-Take that moment to share the link with them via social media as well.

 Marketing your business blog requires extensive attention outside of the social media world.
 While it’s important that you stay present and up to date in your social outlets, there are many customers that can be reached outside of the online world as well.
 Take advantage of these opportunities, and see your business blog flourish.